Liquid Drop Model for Nuclear Matter in the Dilute Limit: Introduction and Main Theorem

-As we will explain momentarily, it is conjectured that for small $\vartheta$ minimizers are given, at least in the bulk, by a periodic arrangement of nearly spherical sets.
+It is conjectured that for small $\vartheta$ minimizers are given, at least in the bulk, by a periodic arrangement of nearly spherical sets.
 Our main result provides evidence for the latter prediction.
-If it is true, then as the nucleon density $\vartheta$ tends to zero, the balls on the lattice should move infinitely far apart.
-Each of the balls should therefore be asymptotically equal to an energy-per-volume minimizer of the full-space energy functional \eqref{eq_definition free energy functional}, and hence the energy per unit volume should be given to leading order by $\inf_{0 < |\Omega| < \infty} |\Omega|^{-1}\E[\Omega] = (A^*)^{-1} E(A^*)$.
-This intuition guides us in the proof of the upper bound \eqref{upper_bound}.
+If this conjecture is true, then, as the nucleon density $\vartheta$ tends to zero, the balls on the lattice should move infinitely far apart.
+Each one of the balls should therefore be asymptotically equal to an energy-per-volume minimizer of the full-space energy functional \eqref{eq_definition free energy functional}, and hence the energy per unit volume should be given to leading order by $\inf_{0 < |\Omega| < \infty} |\Omega|^{-1}\E[\Omega] = (A^*)^{-1} E(A^*)$.
+This intuition guides us in the proof of the upper bound \eqref{upper_bound intro}.

 We emphasize that our result is valid independently of whether $\Omega^*$ is a ball or not.
-This is particularly relevant for the proof of the upper bound \eqref{upper_bound}.
-When $\Omega^*$ is a ball, or more generally, when the quadrupole moment of $\Omega^*$ vanishes, the proof of the upper bound \eqref{upper_bound} is straightforward following the above intuition.
+This is particularly relevant for the proof of the upper bound \eqref{upper_bound intro}.
+When $\Omega^*$ is a ball, or more generally, when the quadrupole moment of $\Omega^*$ vanishes, the proof of the upper bound \eqref{upper_bound intro} is straightforward following the above intuition.
 When the quadrupole moment of $\Omega^*$ does not vanish, we need to distort the lattice to achieve the required cancellation in the long range behavior of the Coulomb potential.